yosuke-kuroki/AI-First-by-Design-Book/README.md

 <details>
   <summary><h2>Introduction</h2></summary>

 In today’s rapidly evolving AI landscape, (Generative) AI promises to revolutionize businesses like never before.
-While it unlocks unparalleled opportunities, it also brings complex challenges in turning this disruptive technology into successful ventures.
+While it unlocks unparalleled opportunities, it also brings complex challenges in turning this disruptive technology into successful AI features, products & ventures.
 The key is not just to navigate these challenges but to elevate your organization's AI practices toward "Pragmatic AI"—where AI's promise meets real-world impact.

 We define **Pragmatic AI** as _AI that translates AI efforts into  tangible business successes,  leading to increased revenues and market dominance, rather than focusing solely on  model metrics_.